 A captivating story

 This is a captivating story, set in Cape Town, South Africa.
 The author has wrote a thrilling, physiological drama, which I thoroughly enjoyed.
 It is well written an edited, and the author has a natural ability to suck you into the story and make you become invested in the characters.
 Although graphic at times, I felt this was justified and added to the drama of the story.
-I thoroughly enjoyed this book and will be looking out for more work from David Fisher.
+I thoroughly enjoyed this book and will be looking out for more work from Dale Stevens.

 By Alex “e.s.p. press “